amaabca/ama_styles/README.md

 ** NOTE ** Remember to update ama_styles gem in the app after deploying to master to get new assets

-## Font Awesome
+## Font Awesome icons

-To include the fontawesome all js in an application please add the following code to the desired application `app/assets/javascripts/application.js`
+To include the fontawesome all js in an application please add the following require to the desired application `app/assets/javascripts/application.js`

+### All FA

 - Minified